fpgirard/XPedition/README.md

 The directory layout is simple.
 The <code>src</code> directory has the OpenSCAD code that generated the files in the <code>stl</code> directory.
 Here's what I built so far:

-  * Top plate for the kickstand - a singe OpenSCAD file that can generate both the washer and full top plate
+  * <code>blinker.scad</code> - top plate for the kickstand.
+Single OpenSCAD file that can generate both washer and top plate
-  * 48V Battery mount - so you can mount batteries on a wall for charging or safe keeping
+  * <code>battery.scad</code> - 48V battery mount - Now you can mount batteries on a wall for charging or safe keeping
-  * SVG file for laser cutting a clear lens for the AliExpress High Output LED Head Light
+  * <code>headlight.svg</code> - SVG file for laser cutting a clear lens for the AliExpress High Output LED Head Light
-  * Clasp for the XPedition pannier bag to allow the bag to be compressed
+  * <code>pannier.scad</code> - clasp for the XPedition pannier bag to allow the bag to be compressed
-  * More permanent mount for the Cutesliving blinker lights available on AliExpress.
+  * <code>blinker.scad</code> - more permanent mount for the Cutesliving blinker lights available on AliExpress
-  * Mount for the blinker panel on the handle bars
-  * Mount for the Lectric Elite headlight with front rack
+  * <code>washer.scad</code> - washer to replace the seatpost lever with a M5x20 hexbolt dowel nut and bolt

 My favorite so far are the pannier clasps, clear lens for the headlight, and the kickstand plate.